-- Sustainability Cambridge should support green transportation options and value sustainability over speed. - Walking In general, the City does not focus on pedestrian needs adequately and does not sufficiently work with residents on pedestrian issues.
-To improve walking in Cambridge, the City should install additional, safer and more visible crosswalks; establish more permanent pedestrian zones, with Harvard Square as a permanent pedestrian zone; build a pedestrian bridge at Iggy's to connect the Quad and Triangle areas; construct a bridge to connect Fresh Pond with the Jefferson Park Development; improve the condition of sidewalks (which is especially important for disabled residents and people using strollers); improve the safety of the intersection of Fresh Pond and Huron by improving the infrastructure or hiring a crossing guard; and lay down molded clay brick more carefully or install wire cut brick instead.
+• In general, the city does not focus on pedestrian needs adequately and does not sufficiently work with residents on pedestrian issues.
+To improve walking in Cambridge, the city should install additional and safer and more visible crosswalks; establish more permanent pedestrian zones, with Harvard Square as a permanent pedestrian zone; build a pedestrian bridge at Iggy's to connect the Quad and Triangle areas; construct a bridge to connect Fresh Pond with the Jefferson Park Development; improve the condition of sidewalks (which is especially important for disabled residents and people using strollers); improve the safety of the intersection of Fresh Pond and Huron by improving the infrastructure or hiring a crossing guard; and lay down molded clay brick more carefully or install wire cut brick instead.